Free Shipping on most orders over $89

 Are pool test strips accurate?

 Pool test strips provide accurate readings of your pool’s chemistry.
 In fact, pool test strips are a more reliable method of testing your pool water than a liquid test kit.
 Pool test strips eliminate the risk of human error.
-Precision is key when adding reagents and measuring out water samples and pool test kits can show faulty results if an incorrect amount of solution was added to the water during the test.
+Precision is key when adding reagents and measuring water samples, and liquid pool test kits can show faulty results if an incorrect amount of solution is added to the water during the test.
 In contrast, pool test strips require no technique and deliver the same accuracy of information.

 Pool test kits are significantly more involved than a simple strip.
 The basic chlorine, pH, and alkalinity test occurs in two stages and requires numerous reagents.